Istanbul Bakasehir star Azubuike ‘feels good’ after returning from injury | Goal.com

 The 23-year-old teamed up with the Fatih Terim Stadium outfit in the summer permanently after impressing on loan with the side.

-The midfielder was part of Okan Buruk’s men that won the 2019-20 Turkish Super Lig title for the first time in their history.
+The midfielder was part of Okan Buruk’s squad that won the 2019-20 Turkish Super Lig title for the first time in their history.

-Azubuike suffered a knock against Alanyaspor in June last season which ruled him out of action for the remaining of the campaign.
+Azubuike suffered a knock against Alanyaspor in June last season which ruled him out of action for the remainder of the campaign.

 The Nigeria international has also missed his side’s opening nine league games due to the injury problems.

-Azubuike, however, returned from the problem in Istanbul Bakasehir’s draw against Denizlispor on Saturday and featured for 22 minutes in the game.
+Azubuike, however, returned in Istanbul Bakasehir’s draw against Denizlispor on Saturday and featured for 22 minutes in the game.

 The midfielder has revealed his joy after bouncing back from the setback and hopes to remain fit in order to contribute to the progress of his side.